tamlhp/awesome-recsys-poisoning/README.md

 # Posion attacks against Recommender Systems
 A repository of poison attacks against recommender systems, as well as their countermeasures.

-Our systematic review **Manipulating Recommender Systems: A Survey of Poisoning Attacks and Countermeasures** is available on arxiv: [link](https://github.com/adamnguyenitvn/RS_posion_attacks)
+This repository is associated with our systematic review, entitled **Manipulating Recommender Systems: A Survey of Poisoning Attacks and Countermeasures**.

-Please cite our survey paper if this repository is helpful.

 # Table of Contents